 Shifting the time by as little as one hour can upset the body's natural rhythm.
 Gaining an extra hour of sleep by falling back into Standard Time in the fall is good for the heart.
 But losing one hour in the spring is another story.

 Considering the U.S. Centers for Disease Control claimed in 2016 that more than one-third of Americans were getting less than seven hours of sleep a night.
 This went along with the National Sleep Foundation's 2014 finding that 45 percent of Americans say "that poor or insufficient sleep affected their daily activities at least once in the past seven days."

 Among other concerns, including the Canadian Centre for Occupational Health and Safety's report that collisions in British Columbia "on the first Monday after the spring time change increased by 23 percent from 2005–2009," Business Insider cited a 2008 study where the suicide rate in Australian men was shown to increase in the weeks following the onset of DST, when clocks are set forward one hour.
 But one caveat.
 Because this is correlational research, it's hardly conclusive.
 There's no proof the time change is the reason collisions or suicide rates went up.

 In other words, just because B happened after A occurred doesn't mean A caused B to happen, the inherent problem with a significant chunk of the research cited in relation to the time change.

 The time change is believed to disrupt circadian rhythms, the body's natural sleep-wake cycle.
 It's also been suggested that it's more disruptive than comparable jet lag.

 There are a few things you can do to dampen the effects of the time change on your body's natural rhythm:

-- go to bed 10 to 15 minutes earlier a few nights before the time change and wake up 10 to 15 minutes earlier for a gradual ease into Daylight Saving Time, even a two-day head start is better than nothing
+- Go to bed 10 to 15 minutes earlier a few nights before the time change and wake up 10 to 15 minutes earlier for gradual ease into DST.
+Even a two-day head start is better than nothing.